 Don’t forget to pick up your Vancouver City Passport for savings at more than 50 attractions.
 The pass is good for 90 days!

 A seriously awesome food scene, Vancouver eating is top notch with restaurants featuring food from every background imaginable.
 With festivals, concerts, live theatre, museums, galleries, and the Aquarium, not to mention professional hockey, soccer, and football teams, you would be hard pressed to be bored in Van City!
+And if you’re looking for a roadtrip, the drive from Calgary to Vancouver takes you through some spectacular mountain vistas.

 Book tours and activities in Vancouver from our preferred booking agent GetYourGuide: